-Enjoy an easy week night dinner with our quick to make Chinese chow mein fakeaway, which will be ready faster than the food can be delivered!
-Full of flavour and so much cheaper than takeout!
-Make a chicken chow mein, or a beef or tofu version!
+Enjoy an easy week night dinner with our easy Chinese chow mein fakeaway.
+It will be ready faster than the food can be delivered!
+Full of flavour, it’s so much cheaper than takeout.
+Vary this chicken chow mein to make a beef or vegan tofu version.

-This Chinese chow mien fakeaway can be made three ways – with chicken as we have done here, or how about a beef chow mein recipe, of a vegan chow mein, either topped with crispy tofu, or served as a simple vegetable chow mein.
+This Chinese chow mein fakeaway can be made three ways – with chicken, as I have done here, with beef or with vegetables, either topped with crispy tofu, or served as a simple vegetable chow mein.

-Stir fry recipes like this chicken chow mein are great for week-night suppers.
-This recipe comes together in a snap so we recommend getting everything ready – mise en place – before you start to cook.
+Stir fry recipes like this easy chicken chow mein are great for week-night suppers.
+This recipe comes together in a snap, so I recommend getting everything ready and easy to reach – mise en place – before you start to cook.

-Second, whilst the chicken is marinading, prepare the vegetables.
-By cutting them into small, evenly sized pieces, they will all cook both quickly and at the same speed: stir-fries are all about the preparation!
+Step two – While the meat is marinading, prepare the vegetables.
+By cutting them into small, evenly sized pieces, you ensure they will all cook both quickly and at the same speed.
+Stir-fries are all about the preparation!

-Fifth, add the vegetables to the chicken.
-Fry for a couple of minutes, then add two teaspoons of water and allow them to steam for a few minutes, until just soft.
+Step five – Add the vegetables to the chicken.
+Fry for a couple of minutes.
+Then add two teaspoons of water and allow them to steam for a few minutes, until just soft.

-Add dark soy sauce and sesame oil.
+Add dark soy sauce and sesame oil and stir through.
 Transfer to plates and serve; garnish with extra soy sauce, chili and finely chopped spring onions.

-- To make a gluten free version of this dish, use GF noodles and good quality tamari rather than soy sauce.
+- To make a gluten free version of this Chinese chow mein, use GF noodles and good quality tamari rather than soy sauce.
 Check the bottle to make sure it’s suitable.

 - Save time in future by marinading twice as much chicken as you need, and freezing half of it.
 Defrost during the day in the fridge, and you’re ready to go once you’ve chopped the vegetables and cooked the noodles.

-- It is easy to make this dish go further – add an extra nest of noodles, or more vegetables.
+- It is easy to make this Chinese chow mein go further, add an extra nest of noodles, or more vegetables.
 Finely chopped strips of carrot would work well, or even a handful of peas or corn from the freezer.
 Just add a little more liquid, and use a little more cornflour to thicken.

 - 1 tbs cornstarch